FMF Beach Soccer Arena: Construction

 The construction project commenced in March 2019.
 In terms of financing, FIFA played a pivotal role by contributing a substantial portion of the construction costs, covering approximately 80% of the expenses, which amounted to roughly 1 million euros.
 This financial backing was provided with the condition that the FMF would oversee the arena's management for a minimum period of 25 years.

 Opening

 The FMF Beach Soccer Arena celebrated its formal inauguration on August 27, coinciding with Moldova's Independence Day.
 The event featured the presence of Moldova's President, Igor Dodon, along with dignitaries representing the Moldovan Football Federation (FMF) and other notable individuals.

 Facilities

 The arena features a seating capacity of up to 1500 spectators, with additional VIP seating for 244.
 It offers team dressing rooms, referee facilities, a first aid room, and evening event lighting.
-With its versatile mobile platform, it accommodates various sports year-round, including mini-football, socca and beach volleyball.
+With its mobile platform, it accommodates various sports year-round, including mini-football, socca, beach rugby and beach volleyball.
 Surrounding amenities, such as mini-football fields and tennis courts, enhance its appeal as a multifunctional hub for sports and cultural events in Moldova.